 You are now ready to start downloading.

 The next time you open a video page on iPlayer, you’ll see that the script adds a box under it with some instructions and a command line.
 The following pictures shows an example with this video.
-You can see a reference to

 The command line displayed in the gray box is a one-liner you can use together with